PlayerFridei/Absolute-DNS-Enum/SECURITY.md

 ---

 ## 🔒 Privacy & Security Notice
-- **No Data Collection**: The tool collects no personal information or usage data, but when connecting to IP addresses or domains, your IP address might be logged.
+- **No Data Collection**: The tool itself collects no personal information or usage data, but when connecting to third party IP addresses or domains, your IP address might be logged.
 - **Use Securely**: Test in safe, isolated environments; keep your systems secure.

 ---